koalalorenzo/blog/content/posts/202003-immutable-infrastructure-vault.md

 ## The goals
-Vault is one of those services that you don't want to run in a environment that has other procesess: you need it to be in its own safe and protected VM.
+Vault is one of those services that you don't want to run in a environment that has other process: you need it to be in its own safe and protected VM.
 For this reason I believe it is one of the perfect candidates to explore Immutable Infrastructure and to move it out from docker.